 Before hitting the road, my husband and I inquired about the therapy rates of the institution where our son was evaluated.

-Then, we thanked and praised the Lord for the wonderful evaluation experience (for our son) and the provision He provided for the assessment.
+Then, we thanked and praised the Lord for the wonderful evaluation experience (for our son) and His provision for the assessment.

-We know that in His time and in His way, we would be able to decide on how to proceed and where to go for our son’s much-needed therapy sessions.
+We know that in His time and in His way, we would be able to decide on how to proceed and where to go for our son’s much-needed intervention.